leobudima/elogii-blog/content/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020.md

 Historically, it was one of the most common delivery management solutions and traditionally reserved for large-scale enterprises that could afford it.

-These days, companies that can support on-premise solutions like Paragon Routing choose them due to the perception of better security, greater feature, long-term cost-effectiveness, and complete control over the software.
+These days, companies that can support on-premise solutions like Paragon Routing choose them due to the perception of better security, greater features, long-term cost-effectiveness, and complete control over the software.

 However, the high upfront cost and low flexibility mean it’s not attractive to many small and medium-sized businesses, and in most cases out of their reach.
 Also, practically speaking many of the ‘perceptions of old’ are no longer true.
 That’s why many of today’s companies are choosing SaaS over on-premise.